ajakaiye33/ajakaiye33.github.io/_posts/2020-10-05-Gen_expression.md

-# Wrangling Data With Pythons Generative Expressions :bar_chart:
+# Wrangling Data With Pythons Generative Expressions

 ![](/images/clean_data.jpg)
 ### Introduction
 In recent times we have heard it in different quarters that *data is the new oil*